ftacchetti-glitch/christian-advent-calendar/readme.md

 - `scripts`: it contains JS files used in the project, divided by task

-- `main.js`: this is the main file in which ElectronJS element are defined
+- `main.js`: this is the main file in which ElectronJS elements are defined

+- `electron-scripts`: it contains JS files used to build the Electron app (their are now empty but can be used for customization, see [Preload Tutorial](https://www.electronjs.org/docs/latest/tutorial/tutorial-preload)).

 ## How to Test the Calendar before December?